heaset/FlyClicker/README.md

 ## Known Issues

 - **Cannot assign hotkeys using mouse buttons:** Due to limitations in the current implementation, assigning hotkeys to mouse buttons (e.g., XButton1, XButton2) is not supported.
+(FIXED)

 ## Build